Federal Stafford (Direct) Loans

 Repayment and consolidation

 When you near graduation (or drop below half-time) you will be given information on loan repayment and consolidation.
-This is referred to Exit Counseling or Exit Interview.
+This is referred to as Exit Counseling or Exit Interview.
+Repayment information, including repayment plans and sample loan repayment schedules can be found on the Federal Student Aid web site.